kvmercer/csci4176-project/README.md

 **Resourced Used**

-For the alarm and notification system.
-The youtube tutorials code was taken and then modified for our needs: https://youtu.be/D0VpASTpgmw
+For the notification system.
+The youtube tutorials code was taken and then modified and re-arranged for our needs.
+Can be found in AlarmServiceAlarm.kt, AlarmReceiver.kt, ReminderFragment.kt, and Constants.kt: https://youtu.be/D0VpASTpgmw

 Furthermore, the following third party library was used for our notification system: